 ZIWI

-Dog stools (poop): what they can tell you about your dog’s health
+Dog Poo (stools): What they can tell you about your dog’s health

 Your dog’s poop can tell you a lot about their digestive system.
 Let’s explore the various types of dog poop, then take a deeper look at the positive impact raw and air-dried food can have on gut health.